Worse Things Happen At Sea v No Place Like Space

 Each image conveys a silent story of disaster, and spawns questions: why did these giant creatures appear from the depths across the ages to wreak havoc?
 Are they the monsters that spawn the myths?
 What will happen to their victims – are they consumed by monster or by sea?
 The reader cannot look at the images without conjuring their own narrative.

 But is this a comic?
 We purchased it at Topping and Company Booksellers of Bath, in the United Kingdom, where it comfortably nestled amidst Neil Gaiman’s The Sandman and similar titles.

 Worse Things Happen At Sea is set at various time periods in the ocean.
-Our second title, called No Place Like Space in this review is set on the moon in a future as envisaged in the 1970s.
+Our second title, called No Place Like Space (by Australian creator Ashley Ronning) in this review is set on the moon in a future as envisaged in the 1970s.